-This course is targeted towards those in the industry who have a limited involvement in the handling and preparation of food and acts as a foundation level of knowledge.
+This course is targeted towards those in the industry who do not have any direct contact with food or the preparation of food but who work in an environment where food is prepared, and acts as a foundation level of knowledge.

 The Level One Food Hygiene and Safety Course is a great way for food handlers to begin their education in food safety through our easy-to-use online learning course.